 Imagine controlling a computer's cursor simply by focusing your thoughts.
 A device invented at GTRI could one day help disabled people communicate in exactly that way.

 Implanted into a patient's brain, the electrode detects and captures those impulses.
-The electrical signals are then processed by customized microelectronics and software to move a cursor and select icons on the screen.
+Customized microelectronics and software then process the electrical signals to move a cursor and select icons on the screen.
 In effect, the brain's neural signals become a computer mouse.

 The ability to remain stationary distinguishes Kennedy's electrode from similar efforts.
 It's a critical attribute if a patient is to achieve control with consistent results.